Miami-Dade County Arrest Records

 How To Delete Arrest Records in Miami-Dade County

-- You must not have been convicted of the offense in question
+- You must not have been convicted of certain offenses

 The process involves: